CGJennings/se3docs/docs/um-gc-export.md

 Choose from PNG, JPEG, JPEG 2000, BMP, or GIF.
 PNG image files are generally larger than the other image types, but they will reproduce the image exactly (they are *lossless*).
 JPEG images are generally smaller, but do not reproduce the image exactly (they are *lossy*).
 JPEG 2000 images can either be *lossy* or *lossless*, and are typically smaller than either PNG or JPEG files.
 However, they are not as widely supported by other applications.
 BMP and GIF files are outdated image formats and should only be selected if you need to work with a tool that doesn't support a better format.

 > **Transparency:** Some components produce images with transparent areas.
 The most common example is a component with non-rectangular edges.
 The JPEG format does not support transparency and will have a solid colour background added automatically.
+(JPEG 2000 *does* support transparency.)

 ### Image quality

 This slider controls the compression level for lossy formats.
-Higher quality means the images a more exact reproduction but also larger file sizes.
+Higher quality means a more accurate reproduction but also a larger file size.
 For JPEG 2000, the 100% quality setting results in lossless images.

 ### Progressive scan